dylanpriceginno/Portfolio/README.md

 ## Lead Data Analyst

 Experienced Data Analyst at GRAYCE, currently engaged in a challenging contract role with a leading multinational postal company.
 Proficient in data analysis, governance, transformation, and cleaning.
-Equipped with a master's degree in Data Science, specializing in linear algebra and proficient in coding languages such as R and SQL.
+Equipped with a master's degree in Data Science, specializing in linear algebra, and proficient in coding languages such as R and SQL.
 Combining a background in biochemistry with data expertise, I bring a unique skill set encompassing research, report writing, and analysis to drive data insights and decision-making.

 ## Education
 ### The University of Manchester